 Hip protectors are specially designed garments fitted with plastic shields or foam pads over both sides of the hip to protect the wearer from hip fracture during a fall.

-The role of hip protector is much the same as that of seatbelt, lifejacket, helmet etc. They don’t prevent accidents, but may reduce the risk of injuries, save money and perhaps life in the event of an accident.
+The role of a hip protector is much the same as that of a seatbelt, lifejacket, helmet etc. They don’t prevent accidents but may reduce the risk of injuries and save money and lives in the event of an accident.

-Hip protector is recommended for use by frail, elderly people, people with low bone density or people with osteoporosis because they are the most vulnerable to fractures if they fall.
+Hip protector is recommended for use by frail, elderly people and people with low bone density or osteoporosis because they are the most vulnerable to fractures if they fall.

-Hip protector was first introduced in 1993.
+The hip protector was first introduced in 1993.
 Since then, there has been quite some development and improvement in the designs and materials.
-And there are many brands and designs in the market with varying mechanical properties and quality.
-The more well known brands include: GeriHip, SafeHip, HipSaver, ImpactActive, Lyds, AHIP and KPH.
+And many brands and designs in the market have varying mechanical properties and quality.
+The well-known brands include GeriHip, SafeHip, HipSaver, ImpactActive, Lyds, AHIP and KPH.

 How does a hip protector work?

-Hip fracture is most likely to occur when a person falls sideway from standing height.
+Hip fracture is most likely to occur when someone falls sideways from a standing height.
 The hip bone is cracked by the impacting force when the hip hits the ground.

 Hip protector works by either absorbing (soft pad) or dispersing (hard shield) the impact energy away from the critical area, thus saving the bone from breaking.